 |Insert or water||+||Any colonies indicate contamination of intact plasmid in ligation or transformation reagents|

 Optimizing the Vector:Insert Ratio: Although a 3:1 insert to vector ratio is usually sufficient, you can optimize the amount of insert and vector to improve ligation efficiency in situations where the 3:1 ratio is not working or when doing more complicated cloning.
 While 3:1 will get you in the ballpark for average size genes and vectors, this ratio is really meant to refer to the molarity of DNA ends available for ligation.
 Simply put, there are only two ends on any given piece of DNA no matter how long it is, and therefore we need to adjust the amount of DNA used in a ligation based on the length of the DNA to get a proper ratio of 3 available insert ends for every available vector end.
-Ligation calculators, like this one, are easily found on the web.
+Ligation calculators are easily found on the web.
 Just enter the concentration, lengths of your insert and vector, and what ratio you want, and it will tell you exactly how much of each to use.